 Oh how exciting, someone wants me, they’ve asked me for an interview/date.

 The question itself seems to validate someone’s worth.
 Someone noticed them.
 Hope rekindles.

 And then the panic sets in.
 What questions will they ask me?
 What should I wear?
 Am I ready?
 All along masking the underlying question – am I good enough, will I be accepted?

 So you plough through endless blogs and articles, studying the dos and don’ts, making mental notes of what to say and not to say, all along contorting yourself into a bag of knots.

 The bigger question is – if you haven’t accepted yourself, how can you expect anyone else to?

 Have you ever known anyone who is dating someone who they’re not planning on marrying?
 Have you ever heard anyone accept a job offer saying they’ll look for something else?
 It begs the question – what’s the point?
 Is the other person aware of the lack of intention or are they investing in something they hope will lead somewhere?

-We have all experienced people who have promised the world, but have they come through?
-Are they a person of their word or do they come up with platitudes and countless apologies whilst still showing the same behaviours?
+Do we have all experienced people who have promised the world, but have they come through?
+Are they a person of their word or do they come up with platitudes and countless apologies while still showing the same behaviours?